sethupavan12/DyLoader-MatlabCpp/README.md

 ### Example
 ### Prechecks and Basic Idea
-1. if you are windows user, MingGW so you can enjoy gcc/g++ on Windows
+1. if you are windows user, MinGW so you can enjoy gcc/g++ on Windows
 2. Open folder mexBased in main branch of the repository (disregard the name)
 3. Open and checkout ` Wrapper.cpp `.
 It is the file that has been / will be compiled into a DLL Notice how every function has DYLIB_API.
 It is a must for Dylib to be able to extract the functions from the DLL